sergiusens/snappy-docs/build-snaps/ci-integration.md

 title: "Building and publishing snaps from Git"
 ---

-You can build an publish snaps of commits to your Git repository so that other developers or early adopters can try the latest changes to your application.
+You can build and publish snaps of commits to your Git repository so that other developers or early adopters can try the latest changes to your application.

 This is an entirely automated process.
 Once set up, you should not need to touch it again.

-## Travis
+## Using Travis

 Extending your [Travis CI](https://travis-ci.org/) configuration to build and publish snaps on branch commits is easy.
 Run `snapcraft enable-ci travis` and you will be guided through the process.